UWO University CollegeResearch in the Konermann Laboratorymyoglobin

 Development of Rapid-Mixing Systems for Kinetic Studies on Biochemical Systems

 ESI-MS has enormous potential for kinetic studies on a wide range of biochemical systems.
-Our laboratory is the only place worldwide where on-line MS-based kinetic studies can be carried out in the millisecond regime.
-We have developed a number of novel approaches in this area (Figure 5), and are currently exploring the use of microfluidic systems to improve the time resolution of these techniques down to the sub-millisecond time range.
+Our laboratory is one of the few places worldwide where on-line MS-based kinetic studies can be carried out in the millisecond regime.
+We have developed a number of novel approaches in this area (Figure 5), and we are currently exploring the use of microfluidic systems to improve the time resolution of these techniques down to the sub-millisecond time range.

 back to top